atomone-hub/atomone/x/feemarket/README.md

 Fee deduction is performed in the `anteHandler`.
 The entire user-set fee is deducted from the user's account and sent to the `x/distribution` module account.
-In order for a transaction to be included in a block, the transaction's gas price must be greater than the current base fee.
-However, users can also specify an even higher gas price than the base fee to increase the priority of their transaction.
+In order for a transaction to be included in a block, the transaction's gas price must be at least equat to the current gas price.
+However, users can also specify an even higher gas price than the current gas price to increase the priority of their transaction.
 A naive form of transactions prioritization is implemented so that transactions with higher gas prices are included in the block with higher priority.

 ### Module state updates